 2. Write your first post

-Posting updates will become an essential part of your campaign.
+Posting updates will become an essential part of your fundraiser.
 For now, you need at least one post on your page so people can get an overview of your cause and a sense of the page’s tone and content—all of which will make them more likely to follow your page than they would if nothing were posted yet.

 Ultimately, the success of your fundraiser will rely on frequently posting, sharing, and connecting with others on social media.
 Your Facebook posts and updates will get your audience’s attention, give them something to share with their own friends, and inspire people to donate, sometimes repeatedly.